thales-markets/thales-improvement-proposals/TIPs/TIP-92.md

 ## Motivation

 During the almost 3 months that Overtime markets have been operational, we came to the conclusion that some sports would benefint from having a different cap per market from other.
-For example, it makes more sense th NFL to have higher risks per market than College Football.
+For example, it makes more sense the NFL to have higher risks per market than College Football.

 The second update is the cooldown of canceled markets.
 In case of a market being canceled, we want to have a cooldown period for this cancelation, allowing pDAO to check if this cancelation is valid and actually took place.